Salt Dough Easter Ornaments DIY

 So I took the basic ratio and used gluten-free flour.
 I was pretty sure this was going to fail and I was going to have to inform that this was just not a craft I could complete.
 But guess what?
 It totally worked.
 Yay!
 And now I’m dreaming up tons of ideas for this stuff because A. it’s fun and B. I can.

 - Drinking straw

-- Rolling pin (or other item, see below)
+- Rolling pin (or another item, see below)

 - Parchment paper (not necessary but makes things way easier)

-Here is your basic ratio… 1 part salt and 1 part water to 2 parts flour.
-So I made a pretty small batch with 1/2 cup of water 1/2 cup of salt and 1 cup of gluten free rice flour blend.
+Here are your basic ratio… 1 part salt and 1 part water to 2 parts flour.
+So I made a pretty small batch with 1/2 cup of water 1/2 cup of salt and 1 cup of gluten-free rice flour blend.

 Toss it all in a bowl and mix it up well.

 …when you get those clumps you’ll bust this stuff out onto your tabletop and knead it just like bread dough to get it nice and well mixed and smooth.